Segment Security

 - The prefix does not overlap with an FIB route.
 This prefix has route type S.

-- The prefix is also configured in the FIB.
-If a segment prefix is identical to an FIB prefix, it is given the route type S,F.
+- The prefix also configured in the FIB.
+If a segment prefix matches an FIB prefix, it receives the route type S,F.

-- The prefix overlaps with an FIB entry but there is no exact match in the FIB.
-This prefix has the route type F.
+- The prefix overlaps with an FIB entry but has no exact match in the FIB.
+This prefix receives the route type F.

 Command Mode